 Please consider joining the Museum and participating as a BCAM volunteer.

 Current Volunteer Opportunities

-• Greet visitor(s) as they arrive at the Museum;
+• Greet visitors when they arrive at the Museum.

 • Explain and collect applicable admission fees.

 • Handle opening and closing of the till at beginning and end of the business day.

 • Answer Museum telephone and/or take messages from the answering system.

 • Capture information regarding tour and facility booking requests.